GridIron Master

 GridIron Master is a wooden board game invented by Brett Proud, Craig Proud, Paul Morin and Jordan Sampson.
 It was first published by Canadian company PHI Sports Games in 2007.
-It combines the strategic elements of gridiron football (American and Canadian Football) with chess.
-The Canadian Edition of GridIron Master is licensed by the Canadian Football League Players Association (CFLPA).
+It combines the strategic elements of gridiron football (American and Canadian football) with chess.
+The Canadian Edition of GridIron Master is licensed by the Canadian Football League Players' Association (CFLPA).

 Information

 The GridIron Master board is a scale model of a real football field (American football field and Canadian football field).
 It is a combination of the skill and strategy of football and chess that is for ages ten and up.
-The average price for both the American and Canadian versions of the GridIron Master costs about $29.99.
+As of 2013, the average price for both the American and Canadian versions of the game is about $30.

 Components

-The GridIron Master game includes the following components:
+The game includes the following components: